DevMiser/Lumina_Frame/README.md

 ### 4. Disable the Virtual Keyboard - Squeekboard (Optional)

 The Trixie OS uses Wayland and the system automatically launches the Squeekboard on screen keyboard whenever a text field is touched.
-If you prefer to stop the keyboard from popping up, you must disable it.
+If you prefer to stop the keyboard from popping up, you can disable it.
 To do so, open a terminal and enter the following command:

  ```
 sudo raspi-config nonint do_squeekboard S3